 To get the balance and to develop my physical, mindset and soul

 What is your motivation as a coach?

-To do the same things that my coach did for me and spread the best part of me and my Jiu Jitsu to my students
+To do the same things that my coach did for me.
+That is to say, spread the best part of me and my Jiu Jitsu to my students.

 What is your proudest moment in BJJ?